Transmission Line Construction

 Following the completion of construction, we restore the site and access with the intent to bring it back to its original conditions.

 Mark Twain Transmission Line

-The L. Keeley Civil team was selected to construct the Mark Twain Transmission Line Project, extending 96 miles through Adair, Knox, Lewis, Marion, and Schuyler counties in Missouri.
+The Keeley Civil team was selected to construct the Mark Twain Transmission Line Project, extending 96 miles through Adair, Knox, Lewis, Marion, and Schuyler counties in Missouri.
 The goal of this transmission project was to improve capacity, grid strength, and provide significant local and regional benefits.

 The 95 Keeley’ns on the jobsite have all been recognized by the customer for their focus and dedication to contributing countless hours of work to see the project to completion despite multiple challenges.
-Collaboration, innovative thinking, and persistence among LKC and all other partners were vital factors in the success of this project.
+Collaboration, innovative thinking, and persistence among Keeley and all other partners were vital factors in the success of this project.